What is the best all-around 90cm skiboard? are they the line pros, the snowjam 90's?

 Comment

-does anyone here have experience with the Line Cruisers (89cm)? there are a pair on another site right now for pretty cheap, was thinking about getting as secondary short boards______________________________
+does anyone here have experience with the Line Cruisers (89cm)? there are a pair on another site right now for pretty cheap, was thinking about getting as secondary short boards

 Revel8 Revolts /w Line FF Pro